davidt0x/roi_stream_py/PLAN.md

     - `testpaths = ["tests"]`
     - `markers = ["offline: tests using prerecorded video", "virtualcam: tests using local virtual camera at index 2", "gui: interactive viewer tests (skipped in CI)"]`
   - Default run: `pytest -q` (no hardware required).
 Skip `gui` by default.
+  - WSL guidance: in WSL, run only offline tests by default; skip `virtualcam`.
 - CI guidance:
   - Run unit tests and offline integration on a worker without camera access.
   - Cache test artifacts only in the temp directory; do not write outside `tmp_path`.